Ashok-777/Ashok-777/README.md

 - [🎮 Shadow Bounce - Multi World](https://github.com/Ashok-777/ShadowBounce-Game)
 - [🤖 SmartVizAI](https://github.com/Ashok-777/SmartVizAI)
 - [✉️ SMS Spam Detection](https://github.com/Ashok-777/SMS-SpamDetection)

 ---

+## 📝 Note

+> Some repositories are kept **private** to maintain confidentiality or because they are part of **ongoing development**.
+> If you’re interested in learning more about these projects or wish to **discuss potential collaboration**,
+> please feel free to reach out for additional details.

+---

 ### 🤝 Let’s Connect